rui314/chibicc/README.md

 - need to test all options to have a better understanding
 - need to add some input validation to avoid calls to execvp with non-validated input (for now only limited the length of each parameter to 100 characters)

+## issues and pull requests fixed

+    * Add dockerfile #23 pull request from 0xc0
+    * Issue #30 from ludocode

 ## release notes

 1.0.0 Initial version